Shao-Group/scallop-umi-test/README.md

 your/path/to/programs/bedtools
 your/path/to/programs/gtfcuff
 ```
-you may need to rename some executable files (e.g. rename 'stringtie' to 'stringtie2') or folders (e.g. rename 'CLASS-2.1.7' to 'class2') to make sure that all tools can be called successfully by above paths.
+You may need to rename some executable files (e.g. rename 'stringtie' to 'stringtie2') or folders (e.g. rename 'CLASS-2.1.7' to 'class2') to make sure that all tools can be called successfully by above paths.

-## **Example**
+## **Example of how to download and copy/link tool to `programs`**
-Here we provide an example how to download tool and copy/link it to the `programs` directory.
+Here we provide an example how to download and copy/link tool to the `programs` directory.
 We use tool [STAR](https://github.com/alexdobin/STAR) as an example.

-a) Following the step 1.1, click the STAR in the above table and we will be navigated to the GitHub page of STAR.
+a) Following the step 1.1, click the [STAR](https://github.com/alexdobin/STAR) in the above table and we will be navigated to its GitHub page.

 b) Then click the **Releases** in the middel-right of that page and find the release version 'STAR 2.7.3a ______ 2019/10/08'.